AxonIQ/reference-guide/configuring-infrastructure-components/deadlines.md

   Cancels _every_ scheduled deadline matching the given `deadlineName`.
   Note that this thus also cancels deadlines from other aggregate and/or saga instances matching the name.
  * `cancelAllWithinScope(String deadlineName)`
-  Cancels a scheduled deadline matching the given `deadlineName`, _within_ the scope the method is invoked in.
+  Cancels a scheduled deadline matching the given `deadlineName`, _within_ the `Scope` the method is invoked in.
   For example, if this operation is performed from within "aggregate instance X", the `ScopeDescriptor` from "aggregate instance X" will be used to cancel.
  * `cancelAllWithinScope(String deadlineName, ScopeDescriptor scope)`